 EY, one of the “big 4“ accounting firms in the US, is a household name when it comes to college and entry-level recruiting.
-EY has used Handshake to adopt a digital-first early talent engagement strategy; they’ve seen a 125% increase in engagement from Black and Latinx candidates for jobs and events.
+EY has used Handshake to adopt a digital-first early talent engagement strategy; they’ve seen a 125% increase in engagement from Black and Latine candidates for jobs and events.

 - We heard from Malala Yousafzai at Handshake’s Find Your Next conference in June.
 Malala’s story isn’t just about standing up for what you believe in.
 She is a once-in-a-generation leader (and recent college graduate!) with empathy, courage, and grit to propel us toward a more equitable future.

 - Our research found that 92% of Gen Z, the “always-connected” generation, prefers connecting with employers by email, and it’s common knowledge that candidates are more likely to engage with personalized outreach.
 So we took a look at top performing employer messages and put together 7 new recruiting message templates plus an infographic with quick tips that you can use to up your personalization game.

 - We launched Handshake Network Trends to provide periodic reporting on insights on the path from college to career.
 We survey proprietary insights on our network of students, schools, and recruiters to develop actionable takeaways from—and for—our three-sided ecosystem and inform the future of work.
 In 2021, we released “Gender, Equity, and Gen Z,” “Who Wins with Virtual Recruiting?,” and “The New Currency of Social Capital.”